Are you a blogger? Are you thinking of starting a blog? Are you looking for ways to monetize a blog?

 This is where having a mailing list comes in handy.

 Besides, selling directly on your website, you may think of recruiting affiliate marketers.
 There are several WordPress affiliate membership plugins that can help you build your affiliate network.
-If you want to go into the steps on how to build your affiliate network, follow our step-by-step guide.

 Or become a merchant or advertise on some of the Affiliate marketing networks we discussed earlier.